northeastern-rc/rc-public-documentation/docs/source/gettingstarted/index.md

 connectingtocluster/index
 ```

 Welcome to the Getting Started guide for our HPC!
-Here, you'll find essential information to kickstart your journey with our HPC cluster.
+Here, you will find essential information to kickstart your journey with our HPC cluster.
 This section is designed to assist both newcomers and experienced users in accessing and utilizing our computing resources.

 ::::{grid} 3
 :::{grid-item-card} {ref}`getting-access`